BeCauseEco/components/growth-hacking-checklist.md

 > [!TIP]
 > Jonas Bruun Jacobsen is considered a developer.

-- [ ] __Optional__ a product owner has been introduced to, and accepts the MVP without raising any strong concerns.
+- [ ] __Optional:__ a product owner has been introduced to, and accepts the MVP without raising any strong concerns.

 > [!NOTE]
 > In most cases an MVP does not need attention from product before it has been proven successful.